ochafik/minja/README.md

-# minja.hpp - A minimalistic Jinja templating engine for LLM chat templates
+# minja.hpp - A minimalistic C++ Jinja templating engine for LLM chat templates

 _**This is not an official Google product**_